2008–09 Boston University Terriers men's ice hockey season: NCAA tournament

 After the wild semifinal, only Miami remained and Boston University met the RedHawks for the championship.
 Chris Connolly opened the scoring in the first, however, true to form, the Terriers were hampered by having to kill 7 penalties during the game.
 While Miami wasn't able to score on any of the man-advantages, they were able to keep the Terriers hemmed in their zone for much of the time.
 The limited offensive opportunities enabled the RedHawks to tie the game in the second and then take a lead in the second half of the third.
 A third Miami goal with just over 4 minutes remaining in the match appeared to be the final nail in the coffin for BU.
 After calling a timeout, Parker pulled Kieran Millan with 3:32 remaining.
 Due to the tough defensing from Miami, it took a while for BU to establish themselves in the offensive zone but eventually they were able to leaky goal from a Zach Cohen backhander.
 With approximately one minute left, BU needed another goal to tie and the team appeared to be far more energetic.
 The Terriers were able to get into the Miami end fairly easily and passed the puck around with aplomb.
 Eventually the rubber made its way through a sea of lumber and legs to the stick of Nick Bonino who fired it into a half-open cage to tie the score with just 17 seconds remaining.
 The team's momentum carried over into the overtime where BU outshot Miami 9–4.
-About half way through the extra period, Colby Cohen fired a shot from the blueline but it was blocked by Kevin Roeder.
+About halfway through the extra period, Colby Cohen fired a shot from the blueline but it was blocked by Kevin Roeder.
 The puck deflected off of Roeder's leg up into the air, causing Miami's goaltender Cody Reichard to lose track of the shot.
 The puck arched like a rainbow right over Reichard's shoulder and into the net, giving BU its 5th national championship and one of the more improbable comebacks in the history of all sports, let alone college hockey.